pact-foundation/pact-js/README.md

 return verifyProvider(opts).then(output => { ... })
 ```

+As you can see, this is your opportunity to modify\add to headers being sent to the Provider API, for example to create a valid time-bound token.

 *Important Note*: You should only use this feature for things that can not be persisted in the pact file.
 By modifying the request, you are potentially modifying the contract from the consumer tests!